Photonic topological insulators induced by non-Hermitian disorders in a coupled-cavity array: Results

-The disorder driven topological phase transition may occurs before the PT-symmetry breaking (see Fig.~\ref{fig:phase}a), and thus can be probed by the dynamical response.
-In Fig.~\ref{fig:probe}b, we plot the typical (disorder-averaged) density distributions $\rho_s=\langle \phi_t(n,\alpha)|\tau_s|\phi_t(n,\alpha)\rangle $ with $\tau_{\uparrow}= \left|\uparrow\right\rangle\left\langle\uparrow\right|$. for different spin basis.
-We see that, the spin up and spin down densities may be amplified with strong asymmetric distributions away from $n=0$ due to the non-Hermitian (i.e., non-reciprocity) tunnelings.
+The disorder driven topological phase transition may occur before the PT-symmetry breaking (see Fig.~\ref{fig:phase}a), and thus can be probed by the dynamical response.
+In Fig.~\ref{fig:probe}b, we plot the typical (disorder-averaged) photonic density distributions $\rho_s=\langle \phi_t(n,\alpha)|\tau^s|\phi_t(n,\alpha)\rangle $ in different pseudospin basis ($\tau^{\uparrow}= \left|\uparrow\right\rangle\left\langle\uparrow\right|$).
+The pseudospin up and pseudospin down densities may be amplified with strong asymmetric distributions away from $n=0$ due to the non-Hermitian (i.e., non-reciprocity) tunnelings.
 However, their interference density pattern $\rho_x$, almost symmetrically distributed around $n=0$, remains finite and normalized [$\sum_{n,\alpha}\rho_x(n, \alpha)=1$].
 Fig.~\ref{fig:probe}c shows the disorder-averaged dynamics of $\mathcal{C} (t) $ with different disorder strengths, which converge to $0$ and $1$ upon time-averaging for trivial and topological phases, respectively.
-The dependence of $\bar\mathcal{C}$ on the strength of applied disorder are shown in Fig.~\ref{fig:probe}d, which changes from $\bar\mathcal{C}=0$ to $ \bar\mathcal{C}=1$ across the disorder driven topological phase transition.
+The dependence of $\bar\mathcal{C}$ on the strength of applied disorder is shown in Fig.~\ref{fig:probe}d, which changes from $\bar\mathcal{C}=0$ to $\bar \mathcal{C}=1$ across the disorder driven topological phase transition.